GmoreiraVet/PUPI-Plot/README.md

-# PupiPlot - Genome Alignment and Coverage Visualization
+# PupiPlot
+## Pipeline for Uncovering PileUp Information and plotting
 PupiPlot is an improved version of genomealigner, designed to simplify the process of aligning sequencing reads to a reference genome and visualizing coverage depth.
 The best part?
 Pupi, the ASCII bunny, is the one doing all the hard work for you! 🐰

 ## Features